Individual involvement in the Chernobyl disaster: Vladimir Pravik and Viktor Kibenok

 Vladimir Pravik and Viktor Kibenok were both shift commanders of their respective fire departments (Militarized Fire Department No.2 & Paramilitary Fire Department No.6) and were first responding firefighters to the disaster.

 Pravik commanded the first firefighters to arrive on scene at 1:28 AM.
 He arrived on the north side of the reactor building, and upon seeing the destroyed power unit, called for a stage 3 alarm, summoning all available fire departments in the Kyiv Oblast.
 He entered the unit 4 transport corridor and spoke with a plant worker, who suggested the roof of the turbine hall was on fire.
 Pravik ordered his men to move to the turbine hall and begin tackling the fire there.
 Pravik continued into the plant.
 He entered the turbine hall and asked the workers there if there was anything to be done, but they told him the fires there were under control and no assistance was needed.

 At 1:35 am, Viktor Kibenok arrived on scene with 9 firemen in 3 vehicles from Pripyat, initially along the turbine hall.
-Pravik speaks to Kibenok over the radio, and requests that he redeploys his vehicles to the north side of the reactor building, as the roof of the ventilation block had begun to burn and there was a risk of the fire spreading to the roof of reactor 3, which was still operational.
+Pravik spoke to Kibenok over the radio, and requested that he redeploys his vehicles to the north side of the reactor building, as the roof of the ventilation block had begun to burn and there was a risk of the fire spreading to the roof of reactor 3, which was still operational.
 By 1:47 am, Kibenok's vehicles were parked underneath the VSRO building, to the rear of unit 3.
 Kibenok used his mechanical ladder truck to climb to the roof of the VSRO building with two firemen, and he began supervising fire extinguishing efforts on the roof of the VSRO building.

 In the meantime, reinforcements from the town of Chernobyl arrived in the form of two fire engines.
 Pravik began assembling a squad to climb to the roof of the third unit to extinguish the fires there.
 At around 1:50 am Pravik, and a squad of four other firefighters, (Vasily Ignatenko, Nikolai Titenok, Nikolai Vashchuk and Vladimir Tishura) began climbing to the roof, using the fire escape staircase on the northern face of unit 3.
 The squad reached the roof at 2:00 am, and Pravik determined the fires on the roof of the ventilation block needed to be extinguished in order to protect reactor 3.
 At 2:05 am, Pravik reported over the radio: "Explosion in the reactor compartment of the fourth block", presumably after looking into the reactor hall from the roof of the vent block.